 This year, more than ever, we want to take home ALL of the awards, so for those of you that do sign up, know that there will be a heightened expectation of commitment.
 There will be practice/conditioning, volunteering, fundraising, and scrimmaging requirements leading up to Gay Bowl.
-While participation is a big commitment that must be taken seriously, playing for one of the four teams is also a GREAT opportunity for you to grow as a player, experience national level competition, develop unique connections with fellow teammates, and, most importantly, represent Boston and have one hell of a time doing it!
+While participation is a big commitment that must be taken seriously, playing for one of the teams is also a GREAT opportunity for you to grow as a player, experience national level competition, develop unique connections with fellow teammates, and, most importantly, represent Boston and have one hell of a time doing it!

 When considering ideal candidates for the roles, the following were taken into consideration: tournament experience, football acumen, previous leadership experience, ability to make tough decisions regarding player performance and player selection, and individual commitment level.

 We are excited to announce our Tournament Team leaders for 2018.
 To date, the NGFFL has awarded Boston spots for three teams with the possibility of a fourth team being added.
 The leaders of our tournament teams at Gay Bowl XVIII in Denver will be:

 - Team #4: Robert Saurer and Karl Ames